salewski/ads-github-tools/README.md

     $ ads-github-merge-all-upstreams -v -k -p
 ```

-Many users would prefer to run those commands from a crontab (or similar), in
+Many users would prefer to run those commands from a crontab (or similar); the
-which case the second invocation could be omitted; the author runs them
-manually because he's actively hacking on the tools and wants to inspect the
+author runs them manually because he's actively hacking on the tools and wants
-output.
+to inspect the output.

 At the moment (2016-08-20) there are five tools: